 Iran 'Unintentionally' Shot Down Ukrainian Jetliner, Killing 176 People

-Iran's state TV says it "unintentionally" shot missiles at a Ukrainian jetliner minutes after takeoff on Wednesday.
+Iran's media acknowledges says Iran "unintentionally" shot missiles at a Ukrainian jetliner minutes after takeoff on Wednesday.
 The plane crashed on the outskirts of Tehran, killing 176 people.
 A statement from the Iranian military blamed human error.

 Iran's foreign minister tweeted that it was a "sad day" but that the U.S. "adventurism" had caused the disaster.